o365hq/o365hq.com/content/blog/Build a Flow that Integrates with Azure Cognitive Services.md

 ![](https://o365hq.com/images/607.png)

-Whether your business needs require simple serial flows, as in our example, or multistep parallel scenarios across your entire organization, Microsoft Flow's intuitive interface makes designing, testing, and deploying it quick and easy.
+Whether your business needs require simple serial flows, as in our example, or multi-step parallel scenarios across your entire organization, Microsoft Flow's intuitive interface makes designing, testing, and deploying it quick and easy.